import-js/eslint-plugin-import/docs/rules/no-named-as-default.md

 import bar from './foo.js';
 ```

-For post-ES2015 `export` extensions, this also prevents exporting the default from a referenced module as a name within than module, for the same reasons:
+For post-ES2015 `export` extensions, this also prevents exporting the default from a referenced module as a name within that module, for the same reasons:

 ```js
 // valid: